pjeby/uneventful/README.md

 Where our previous job did a bunch of things in parallel, this one is *serial*.
 If the previous job was akin to a Promise constructor, this one is more like an async function.
 It loops over an event like it was an async iterator, but it does so semi-synchronously.
 (Specifically, each pass of the loop starts *during* the event being responded to, not in a later microtask!)

-Then it starts a drag job, and waits for its completion, receiving the return value in much the same way as an `await` does -- but *synchronously*, during the mouseup event that ends the `drag()` call.
+Then it starts a drag job, and waits for its completion, receiving the return value in much the same way as an `await` does -- but again, semi-synchronously, during the mouseup event that ends the `drag()` call.
 (Note: this synchronous return-from-a-job is specific to using `yield` in another job function: if you `await` a job or call its `.then()` method to obtain the result, it'll happen in a later microtask as is normal for promise-based APIs.)

 And though we haven't shown any details here of what's being *done* with the drop, it's possible that we'll kick off some additional jobs to do an animation or contact a server or something of that sort, and wait for those to finish before enabling drag again.
 (Unless of course we *want* them to be able to overlap with additional dragging, in which case we can spin off detached jobs.)